garrettgoodwin/12GNasaWebBasedGame/README.md

 # 12GNasaWebBasedGame
-This project aims to develop an educational online game that takes inspiration from NASA's Psyche Mission, a groundbreaking space exploration endeavor.
-This game has a profound purpose: to immerse players in an interactive and educational journey, thereby enhancing their understanding of space exploration and igniting their enthusiasm.
+This project seeks to create an engaging online educational game inspired by NASA's groundbreaking Psyche Mission, a remarkable space exploration endeavor.
+The game's primary objective is to immerse players in an interactive and educational experience, fostering a deeper understanding of space exploration and sparking their enthusiasm for the subject🚀🚀

 ### Team Members
 |Neha Balamurugan|Pratham Gupta|Garrett Goodwin|Julie Kye|Loe-Paul Morel|